6yTblJIka/Empty-items-Wotlk/README.md

-# Empty-items-Wotlk
+# Empty-items-Wotlk-and-TBC
-add more than 7000 empty items to table "item_template" , this items can use and dont need modify DBC
+add empty items to table "item_template" , this items can use and dont need modify DBC

+Question: How many empty items are stored in item.dbc?
+Answer:
+TBC = 6498
+Wotlk = 8543

+Question: What base are they suitable for?
+Answer: For any database where "SoundOverrideSubclass" is present

 # Instal:
-use HeidiSQL database editor , just execute to your World database .
+use HeidiSQL database editor , just execute to your World database "item_template" .

-# Tested TrinityCore - TDB 335.23011/3.3.5 branch
+before installation
+make a backup first